-“15B If they continue in faith and love and holiness, with self-control.”
+“15 yet she will be saved through childbearing If they continue in faith and love and holiness, with self-control”.

 Now what about women sometimes teaching/preaching on Sunday or in a mixed gendered adult Sunday school class?
 Could a woman at times teach/preach on a Sunday like R.C.
 Sproul and Dwight McKissic argue?
 That is the next question that needs to be addressed.
 This article wasn’t written to conclude one way or the other.
 I will say, it is not an easy answer if one is thinking carefully about the text and how we conduct church in America.
 Therefore, I will reserve my thoughts on that for another post.
 May I encourage all of us to think and pray carefully about the truth of Scripture and let God’s word be our guide.
 It is his name we live to glorify and in his ways we strive to live.